 "I had a real confidence knock: I had no confidence or self-esteem at all.
 Coming here, speaking out about my story, participating in community groups and workshops, has boosted my confidence.
 If you were to say to me three weeks ago 'you're going to be speaking in front of people about your story, I wouldn't have done it; I wouldn't have been able to.'
-I want to say to the kids that things get better.
-You're not alone."

-- Alex, 12
+I want to say to the kids that thing get better.
+You're not alone." - Alex, 12

-- Dylan, 25

-"Many prisoners and their families feel isolated.
-Agencies that assist them run the risk of being isolated also.
-Being in an international network is very supportive and hearing about other ways of working is refreshing and educational."
-"I have learned a lot from other models of practice and truly enjoy and value the friendships I have made with people who share a common purpose."
-"COPE is a very good platform to be informed about new developments, issues and best practice projects.
-It helps to see the bigger picture."
-"I love the work of COPE, in particular the way it the organisation brings various practices and cultures together." - COPE member survey, 2016 "Many people don't think about the children's perspective.
+"Many people don't think about the children's perspective.
 Adults need to understand that we are children.
 The questions they sometimes ask take a toll on the child.
 All I advise them is to be careful with the questions they ask and be open-minded.
 Please get up and give the kids support, that's all they're asking for!" - Olivia, 16